LaGGgggg/Ask-and-answer/README.md

 ## Footer functional

-In the footer, which is present on all pages of the site, you can see the current time, the address for contacting technical support and whether the user is authorized.
+In the footer, which is present on all pages of the site, you can see the current time, the address for contacting technical support and whether the user is authenticated.
 (If yes, then his login will be written there.)

 # Authors